rusenask/mirage/docs/pages/intro.rst

 Background
 ==========
-Mirage (sometimes called Stubo) is a service which provides data stubs for software testing.
+Mirage (sometimes called Mirage) is a service which provides data stubs for software testing.
 Stubs enable the software being tested to be isolated from the rest of the environment and 3rd party back-end systems enabling repeated, automated testing.
-Stubo is capable of supporting functional, load and performance testing.
+Mirage is capable of supporting functional, load and performance testing.

 Stubbing enables development to progress when the actual dependencies are not available.